alexdlaird/pyngrok-docker/README.md

 ### Web Inspector

 If you want to use `ngrok`'s web inspector, be sure to expose its port.
-If you're not using the default config file provided in the container, be sure to [set `web_addr: 0.0.0.0:4040`](https://ngrok.com/docs/agent/config/v2/#web_addr).
+Be sure whatever config file you use [sets `web_addr: 0.0.0.0:4040`](https://ngrok.com/docs/agent/config/v2/#web_addr) (the default config provisioned in the container already does this).

 ```sh
 docker run --env-file .env -p 4040:4040 -it alexdlaird/pyngrok